Find Affordable College Courses

 Our analysis found Midwestern University - Glendale to be the best school for allied health professions students who want to pursue a degree in Arizona.
 Midwestern University - Glendale is a small private not-for-profit school located in the suburb of Glendale.

-Full Allied Health Professions at Midwestern University - Glendale Report
+Read full report on Allied Health Professions at Midwestern University - Glendale

 After completing their degree, allied health graduates from GateWay Community College carry an average student debtload of $18,992.

-You’ll join some of the best and brightest minds around you if you attend Pima Medical Institute - Tucson.
-The school came in at #3 on this year’s Best Allied Health Professions Schools in Arizona list.
-Located in the large city of Tucson, PMI Tucson is a private for-profit school with a small student population.
+You’ll be in good company if you decide to attend Pima Medical Institute - Tucson.
+It ranked #3 on our 2023 Best Allied Health Professions Schools in Arizona list.
+Located in the city of Tucson, PMI Tucson is a private for-profit school with a small student population.

 After completing their degree, allied health graduates from PMI Tucson carry an average student debtload of $26,092.
 The average monthly payment of a loan this size is about $117, assuming that the borrower is on a 10-year repayment plan.